improvING THE safety OF navigation

 Helm Order Monitor

-Helm Order Monitor is the first technological solution to the problem of insufficient monitoring of helm orders between helmsmen and marine pilots or navigators onboard ships.
+Introducing Helm Order Monitor, the groundbreaking solution designed to address the critical issue of inadequate helm order monitoring between helmsmen and marine pilots or navigators.

 More in development